opendatatrentino/traceprov/docs/README.md

 </dependency>
 ```

-In case updates are available, version numbers follow [semantic versioning](http://semver.org/) rules.
+In case updates are available, version numbers follow <a href="http://semver.org/" target="_blank">semantic versioning</a> rules.

 #### The API

 Most objects in TraceProv are immutable, and make heavy use of <a href="https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained" target="_blank"> Guava immutable collections </a>.
-In TraceProv, wherever you see a class called 'AbstractSomething', there will always be an immutable class 'Something' implementing it.
+In TraceProv, wherever you see a class called `AbstractSomething`, there will always be an immutable class `Something` implementing it.

 ##### Building objects